 Even so, another article on the very next page of that same issue said – with regard to the Washington Senators’ interest – “It has been decided that pitcher McClure, of Amherst, is too light.”
 Later it emerged that scout Mike Kahoe was sent to Amherst “expressly to secure pitcher McClure and he passed up McClure and picked Henry on his own judgment.”
 That was McClure’s catcher, John “Bull” Henry, who played in 687 games in the majors from 1910 through 1917, mainly with Washington.

-It’s likely (although I have not found direct evidence) that Charles “Doc” Barrett was the scout who signed McClure and Jube.
+It’s likely (although direct evidence has not surfaced) that Charles “Doc” Barrett was the scout who signed McClure and Jube.
 Barrett, the trainer at Williams, scouted for the Highlanders/Yankees from 1907 to 1914 and doubled as their trainer starting in 1910.
-He brought them a number of Northeastern collegians, including Alex Burr and George “Iron” Davis from Williams.
+He brought them a number of Northeastern collegians, including Tom Burr and George “Iron” Davis from Williams.

 Sporting Life showed that McClure’s first stop as a pro was Toronto in the International League.
 On July 9 against Rochester, he pitched seven innings in long relief after the starter got shelled.
 He allowed two runs “and looked to have the necessary qualifications of a good twirler.”